lionelB/sandbox/README.md

 # sandbox

-sandbox repo to test stuff using nodegit
+sandbox repo to test stuff using nodegit.

+updating a bare repo using fetch